This wide- and large- screen layout

 And at first I revived my interest in walking and hiking.
 Since then my physical limitations have gradually reduced my walking from my marathon 12 miler barefoot on the beach down to just a couple hours a week with other retired people organized by a local Bay Circuit Trail committee member, further down to just exploring nearby parks, and finally down to almost nothing.

 I saw my kids about once a week while they were growing up.
-It seemed time passed all too quickly; I remembered vividly changing Jennie's diapers, and I remembered Caleb not being able to work a computer mouse very well because his coordination wasn't that good yet.
+It seemed time passed all too quickly; I remembered vividly changing Britney's diapers, and I remembered Caleb not being able to work a computer mouse very well because his coordination wasn't that good yet.
 Now one is a college undergraduate and the other a grad student.

 My body is falling apart (much much moreso than is typical for my age); I have trouble sitting and standing, trip and bump into things an awful lot, and can't run or ride a bike let alone ski.
 And my mind has slowed down significantly.
 So it's impossible for me to keep up with the "young hot dogs" and I know better than to even try.
 I've withdrawn from the labor force; by living carefully I can pay the bills, although I can't save anything during what I once expected to be my peak saving years.
 The model that fits best is to think of me as firmly "retired", ignoring the fact that my chronological age says that shouldn't happen for another decade.